-- At this time, we do not have dates for the opening and closing of the application period for the Spring 2022 M.S. in Counseling Evening Cohort.
-Please revisit our website in early 2021 for the actual dates.
+- Applications for the Spring 2022 M.S. in Counseling Evening Cohort will be accepted August 1, 2021 through October 1, 2021.
 For more detailed information regarding the program and upcoming information sessions please visit the M.S. in Counseling, University Extension and International Programs website

 The Department welcomes applicants from diverse academic, social, and cultural backgrounds.
 International, minority, underrepresented, older students, and students with disabilities are encouraged to apply.

 Preparation for the counseling profession is rigorous and multifaceted, necessitating the student's development in interpersonal, self-reflective, and academic realms.
 Admission is therefore based upon indicators of the applicant's potential for becoming an effective counseling practitioner, including but not limited to grade point average (GPA), letters of reference, personal statement and Departmental interview.
 Admission is not based upon any single factor but on a composite assessment of all factors.
 The following are required for consideration to the program:

 - An acceptable Bachelor's Degree (or equivalent) from a regionally accredited institution.

 - A minimum GPA of 3.0 for the undergraduate degree.